Freediving Certifications: AIDA, PADI, SSI, Molchanovs & FII Comparison Guide

 1. Define Your Goals

-All reputable certification agencies emphasize safety.
-Verify comprehensive safety training, emergency response procedures, proper rescue training, and instructor liability insurance.
+All reputable agencies emphasize safety.
+Verify comprehensive safety briefings, emergency response procedures, proper rescue training, instructor insurance, appropriate safety equipment, buddy system protocols, and maximum student-to-instructor ratios.

 The Instructor Quality Factor